Skip to main content

 With the cost of living crisis and broadband price hikes driving up everyone's bills, Citizens Advice recently reported that up to one million people cancelled their broadband between May 2022-23.
-But a huge number of these households could have actually taken up these much cheaper social tariff broadband deals.
+However, a huge number of these households could have actually taken up these much cheaper social tariff broadband deals.

 What are social tariff broadband deals?

 Social tariffs are a way to get broadband if you're receiving Universal Credit or another type of financial support.
-They're much cheaper than the standard monthly rate for the service, and are reserved for these customers to help them afford the usual monthly price of a broadband connection.
+They're much cheaper than the standard monthly rate for the service and are reserved for these customers to help them afford the usual monthly price of a broadband connection.

 Uswitch recently found that two-thirds of financially vulnerable households are unaware that low-income broadband tariffs exist.
 That's a rough total of ten million homes that could save up to £234 a year, or nearly £20 per month, on a cheaper broadband contract*.